-Climbing aboard is relatively easy for those practiced at getting into sports cars.
-The door feels as light as a feather – and it probably is.
-For as with the Infiniti Red Bull Racing Formula One car, the entire body of the Infiniti EMERG-E is made of carbon fiber, stretched here over a chassis of extruded aluminum, to which are attached the high-quality chassis components.
-And concealed somewhere in its midst are the lithium-ion batteries.
+Climbing aboard the Infiniti EMERG-E is relatively easy for those practiced at getting into sports cars.
+The door feels as light as a feather, which makes sense since the entire body is made of carbon fiber.
+It’s stretched over a chassis of extruded aluminum, to which are attached high-quality chassis components.
+Concealed somewhere in its midst are the lithium-ion batteries.

 But then – what’s this?
 A three-cylinder unit.
 Not one that will see much action today.
 Since the batteries of the Infiniti EMERG-E have been fully charged for my drive, the two electric motors – responsible only for the drive system – will have sufficient power to catapult both car and driver along the tarmac at an impressive rate.
 Pure torque.
 Delivered immediately.
 And constantly.
 Zero to one hundred in 4.0 seconds.
 Don’t hold back, says the engineer on hand to brief me about the car.
 This is the real stuff!
 A prototype, sure, but more importantly a technology carrier designed to test for real the concept of a mid-engined sports car with electric drive and range extender.